-The Board originally adopted two Equality Outcomes, and progress on these is reported below.
-However following constructive feedback from the Equalities and Human Rights Commission the outcomes were reviewed and new ones introduced with effect from October 2014.
+The Board originally adopted two Equality Outcomes however following constructive feedback from the Equalities and Human Rights Commission the outcomes were reviewed and new ones introduced with effect from October 2014.
 The revised set of outcomes appears at the end of the document.